Joy-less/Holo/README.md

 var odd_numbers:Range = 1 to 10 step 2
 ```

-### Boxes
+### Objects

-Boxes are objects created with curly brackets.
+Objects are created with curly brackets.
 Rather than inheriting from a base type, they include multiple components.

 Both methods and variables are public by default.